 Formed in 2011, the nonprofit Friends of Gorges State Park fundraises and financially supports park programs, provides volunteers at the visitors center, helps with the development of facilities and generally promotes public awareness about the state park, which covers roughly 7,500 acres.
-Like the other groups, members of the Friends of Gorges State Park are there to provide “extra support” to the small numbers of state and federal employees who oversee and manage these huge swaths of land.
+Like the other groups, members of the Friends of Gorges State Park are there to provide “extra support” to the small numbers of state and federal employees who oversee and manage these huge swathes of land.
 For more information, go to www.friendsofgorges.org.